A flawed experiment

 But what if it is the information that can be gathered from the experimental set-up that is bringing the quantum collapse about?
 That is a hypothesis that is experimentally testable with the set-up above.
 It is an adaptation of the quantum eraser experiment performed by Kim et al. in 1999.

 Whether the path information is recorded or not depends in this configuration no longer on a semi-transparent mirror – beamsplitter – placed in front of the detectors D3 and D4 but here depends on the position of electronic switches that are controlled by a QRNG (Quantum Random Number Generator) with zeros and ones.
 When the switches are in the upper position the detection signal from D3 and D4 is fused together, which means that the information about the selected slit has been erased.
 In the lowest position the information in the detection signal is retained.
 Actually a much simpler set-up than the original one.
 An added advantage is that the same detectors are used to detect the idler photon whether or not path information is being measured.
 And if the interference at D0 does indeed depend on the position of the switches – top position: interference, bottom position: no interference – then I think it is very clear that it is purely information that influences the interference and therefore decoherence, super selection, spontaneous collapse and macro collapse have been demonstrated as incorrect.

 When mechanical switches are used here, this is certainly not a lightspeed delayed choice experiment a lá John Wheeler.
 Mechanical switches are simply not fast enough to switch in the short time between the moment when the photon signal reaches the D0 detector and the moment when the idler detection signal arrives at the switches.
 But when we replace those switches with optoelectronic ones that function at the speed of light, I think that could do the job.
 I am very curious about the result.
 I expect a confirmation of the role of information.
 What do you expect?

-Proceed your explorational tour here: Nine hypotheses concerning the measurement problem
+Proceed your explorational tour here: Ten hypotheses concerning the measurement problem